facile-it/facile-it.github.io/content/blog/eng/functional-testing-symfony-guzzle.md

 }
 ```

-Next one will test a 404 response
+Next one will test a 404 response.

 ```php
 <?php